 The solution was simple.
 Don't drag the rear brake.
 He'd boiled the fluid from generating so much heat inside his stock rubber lines.
 And spring for some braided lines.
-Few minutes later, his brakes miraculously worked fine and we were on our merry way.
+A few minutes later, his brakes miraculously worked fine, and we were on our merry way.

 Titlow Hill Rd ends at the 2845 ft Berry Summit just outside of Willow Creek to the east.
 If you're low on gas, Willow Creek is a few miles away to the east at the bottom of the hill.

-Westward would take you to Blue Lake, Eureka and the Pacific Ocean.
-A few hundred yards west of the Berry Creek Summit is a terrific vista of Hwy 299 that's easily accessible via a huge paved parking lot.
+Westward would take you to Blue Lake, Eureka and Highway 1 at the Pacific Ocean.
+A few miles north near Orick is Bald Hills Rd circling back to Highway 96 at Weitchpec.
+A few hundred yards west of the Berry Creek Summit is a terrific vista of Highway 299 that's easily accessible via a huge paved parking lot.
 Might just be a bit of sensory overload after all the great views you've seen today!

 The locals scavenge the good wood almost immediately.
 The road was always cleared, at least the width of a pickup, despite this tree sitting in the very middle of the road.
 The best wood goes first, that is what burns the best in the wood stove at home, and later they scavenge the softer woods before Cal-trans ever shows up to jump-start the riding season and clear the road.

 The photo above, also shot in the middle of June, on the northern end of Titlow Hill Rd, illustrates what happens when the snowline falls below 4000 feet.
-In this instance we rode up to the snow, just to play in it (and tease our SoCal riders in perforated leathers) and experience the wonder of the micro-climates that California offers.
-A few hours after we shot these photos, we were riding in 70-degree temps 100 miles to the north along Hwy 96.
+In this instance, we rode up to the snow, just to play in it (and tease our SoCal riders in perforated leathers) and experience the wonder of the microclimates that California offers.
+A few hours after we shot these photos, we were riding in 70-degree temps 100 miles to the north along Highway 96.

 There are stunning views on both the north and south ends, and the logged clearing at the southern 1/3 is also a perfect place for a respite from riding.
 Turn the motor off, find a log to sit on and watch the world go by a few minutes.
 Perfect stillness, no sound, and a light rustle of wind is the only movement you’ll experience.